aarjosh/mathWork/README.md

 # Square root.py
 The seventh code that I have written is square root.py.
 This code can find the square root of any number that you give.
 All you have to do is enter the number that you want a square root of.

+# Square.py
+The eighth code that I have written is square.py.
+This code can find the square of any number that you give.
+All you have to do is enter the number that you want a square of.